marto1/xstatus/README.md

-Embed a window with dynamic title that can be embedded into another X window.
+A window with dynamic title that can be embedded into another X window.

 Build with make.
 Template from tabbed's Makefile.